 If the Chapter 13 completes all the Plan Payments that are required under the Plan, the Debtor will then receive an Order from the Bankruptcy Court that is known as a “Discharge”.
 The Discharge terminates any further liability that the Debtor will have to pay the remaining debts that are owed to the Creditors, even if the Creditors do not receive full payment of their debt under the terms of the Plan.
 Importantly, there are certain types of debt are “non-dischargeable”.
 Those include, but are not limited to, child support, alimony, certain taxes, student loans, and sometimes certain loans (like home mortgages and car loans) secured by property the Chapter 13 bankruptcy debtor wants to keep.

 Like all bankruptcy cases, a Chapter 13 bankruptcy is a complicated process.
 Fortunately, Dal Lago Law has the ability and sophistication that allows us to guide you through the process.
-We invite you review our Frequently Asked Questions page regarding Chapter 13.
+We serve clients in Southwest Florida including Naples, Fort Myers, Sarasota and Tampa.